Why One-Stop-Shop Consultancies Are Bound to Be Low-Performing

 2. Convenience: A common view is that the OSS model will eliminate much of the hassle for clients since they can now sort out multiple—or all—of their needs in one place.

-3. Risk reduction: It is perceived as a business model that minimises risk—the more services a consultancy offers, the larger its target audience, and the more avenues for revenue open up.
+3. Risk reduction: It is perceived as a business model that minimises risk—the more services a consultancy offers, the larger its target audience, and the more avenues for revenue it opens up.

 Unfortunately, research and everyday experiences have taught me that OSS or FS often disappoints expectations.